-- In Oct.
-1977, Linda Potz, a former guidance counselor in Trumbull school district, filed a complaint with HEW alleging sex discrimination "with respect to job assignments, working conditions, and failure to renew her contract." - HEW determined Trumbull had violated Title IX and required Trumbull to engage in a number of corrective actions, including reinstating Potz to her position. - Trumbull filed a lawsuit in federal court seeking to invalidate the decision and HEW's authority to address employment under Title IX. - Same District Court cited its decision in North Haven and held in favor of Trumbull.
+- Oct.
+1977, Linda Potz, a former guidance counselor in Trumbull school district, filed a complaint with HEW alleging sex discrimination "with respect to job assignments, working conditions, and failure to renew her contract." - HEW determined Trumbull had violated Title IX and required Trumbull to engage in a number of corrective actions, including reinstating Potz to her position. - Trumbull filed a lawsuit in federal court seeking to invalidate the decision and HEW's authority to address employment under Title IX. - Same District Court cited its decision in North Haven and found in favor of Trumbull.

-NORTH HAVEN BOARD OF EDUCATION v.
-BELL 456 U.S. 512 (1982)
+NORTH HAVEN BOARD OF EDUCATION V. BELL

-- Cases consolidated on appeal and Second Circuit reversed. - Decides that HEW has authority under Title IX to address employment discrimination. - Court did not render a decision as to whether HEW could terminate funding under Title IX for employment cases. - Appealed to the Supreme Court. - Supreme Court agreed that Title IX's "broad directive that 'no person' may be discriminated against on the basis of gender on its face, includes employees as well as students." - Also looked at Title IX's legislative history and post-enactment history.
+- Cases consolidated on appeal and Second Circuit reversed, thereby indicating HEW has authority under Title IX to address employment discrimination. - Court did not render a decision as to whether HEW could terminate funding under Title IX for employment cases. - Appealed to the Supreme Court. - USSC, citing a number of factors including Title IX's legislative history, post-enactment history, and language of "no person," the Supreme Court determined that Title IX's "broad directive that 'no person' may be discriminated against on the basis of gender, on its face, includes employees as well as students."